rusterlium/rustler/UPGRADE.md

 2. The functionality related to the `derive` feature is now unconditionally active.
 The feature flag is kept for compatibility for now but will be removed in the future.
-3. To register a type as a resource, the new `#[derive(Resource)]` can be used now.
-It is implicitly registered and does not require (or work in) the old explicit registration with `rustler::resource!` a custom `load` function.
+3. To use a type as a resource, the `Resource` trait should now be implemented on the type, which also allows for specifying a destructor (taking an `Env` argument) or a `down` callback for process monitoring.
+If the recommended `resource_impl` attribute is used on the `impl` block, the type will by default be automatically registered and the `IMPLEMENTS_...` constants will be set for implemented callbacks.

 ## 0.32 -> 0.33